astropy/astropy-workshop/README.md

 * 10:00 AM - 10:30 AM: Spectroscopy with Astropy by Erik Tollerud
 * 10:30 AM - 11:00 AM: Spectroscopy continued / Q&A
 * 11:00 AM - 11:30 PM: DevOps Q&A by Pey Lian Lim
-* 11:30 AM - 12:00 PM: More astropy science use cases by Matt Craig (tentative)
+* 11:30 AM - 12:00 PM: More astropy science use cases by Matt Craig
 * 12:00 PM - 01:30 PM: Lunch
 * 01:30 PM - 02:30 PM: Deeper dive (a couple of topics based on participants interest/needs)
 * 02:30 PM - 04:30 PM: Office hours / "code along"